ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 {:tip: .tip}
 {:pre: .pre}

-# Build, deploy, test, retrain and monitor a predictive machine learning model
+# Build, deploy and test a predictive machine learning model
 {: #create-deploy-retrain-machine-learning-model}
-This tutorial walks you through the process of building a predictive machine learning model, deploying it as an API to be used in applications, testing the model, monitoring the deployed model and retraining the model with feedback data.
-All of this happening in an integrated and unified self-service experience on {{site.data.keyword.Bluemix_notm}}.
+This tutorial walks you through the process of building a predictive machine learning model, deploying the generated model as an API to be used in applications and testing the model.All of this happening in an integrated and unified self-service experience on {{site.data.keyword.Bluemix_notm}}.
 {:shortdesc}

 In this tutorial, the **Iris flower data set** is used for creating a machine learning model to classify species of flowers.